Prompt Tuning on Graph-augmented Low-resource Text Classification: Experiments

 \stitle{Hidden dimension of Meta-net.} Recall that our proposed \model$^*$ incorporates a Meta-net with a hidden layer.
 We further study the impact of the hidden dimension of the Meta-net, by varying it between 2 and 512.
 Observations from Fig.~\ref{fig:param hid_dim} indicate that augmenting the hidden dimension, despite expanding the model capacity, does not yield significantly enhanced performance on both base and unseen classes.
-However, a larger hidden dimension naturally leads to an increase in computational costs.
+Generally, a larger model with more parameters performs better, but there's an often overlooked assumption: \textbf{sufficient training data}.
+However, the meta-net of \model$^*$ was trained under a few-shot setting for the base class, \ie, training samples being extremely scarce.
+Given this significant lack of training data, simply increasing the model size and parameters can lead to overfitting on base classes.
+Consequently, the performance on unseen classes declines as the hidden dimension of the meta-net increases.
+Besides, a larger hidden dimension naturally leads to an increase in computational costs.
 Consequently, a relatively small value, such as 8, is sufficient yet efficient.

 \stitle{Comparing \model$^*$ with a bigger \model~model.} Given that \model$^*$ incorporates a larger number of parameters than \model, specifically through the addition of the Meta-net, it is important to investigate if the observed improvements by \model$^*$ are merely a consequence of parameter size.
 Hence, we use more prompt tokens in \model\ so that its number of parameters becomes comparable to that of \model$^*$.
 Specifically, the number of prompt tokens ($M$) is increased to 16 from 4 in \model, as shown in Tab.~\ref{table:bigger param}.
 The results indicate that merely increasing the parameter size does not lead to performance improvement.
 On the contrary, compared to $M=4$, $M=16$ gives worse performance on both base and unseen classes possibly due to overfitting in low-resource settings.
 Thus, conditional prompt tuning is a crucial design responsible for the improvements.